Rynchodon/ARMS/Player Readme.txt

 [url=http://steamcommunity.com/workshop/filedetails/discussion/363880940/611696927911195853/] Autopilot Navigation [/url]

 <discussion>
+All commands are in the display name of a Remote Control block.
+[] All commands are contained within a single set of square brackets
+<> Do not use angle brackets in your Remote Control's name
+:; Commands are separated by colons and/or semicolons Interpreter ignores all spaces
+Aa Interpreter is case insensitve
+Variables P and V affect all destinations that come after

+To reset the Autopilot: disable "Control Thrusters", wait a second, turn it back on.
+If you reset the Autopilot while landed, it will not separate before moving.

+In order for Autopilot to control a grid, it must have a gyroscope, have thrusters in every direction, must not be currently controlled, and must have an owner (NPC is OK).

+All distances and coordinates are in metres, speed is in metres per second If there are multiple Remote Controls with commands, one will be picked arbitrarily.
+The direction that the Remote Control is facing is the direction the ship will fly in.
+When the end of the commands is reached, Autopilot will start back at the first command.

 [h1]Commands[/h1]
 C <x>, <y>, <z> : for flying to specific world coordinates.
 Example - [ C 0, 0, 0 : C 500, 500, 500 ] - fly to {0, 0, 0} then fly to {500, 500, 500}, will keep flying back and forth